splunk/public-o11y-docs/gdi/opentelemetry/collector-addon/collector-addon-configure.rst

 #.
 Edit the default version of your inputs.conf file to point to the new configuration file.
 #.
 Restart the Splunk Universal Forwarder.

+.. _collector-addon-configure-traces:

 Activate trace collection
 ============================================================================================================================================

 The Splunk Add-on for the OpenTelemetry Collector does not perform automatic tracing.

-To configure the Splunk Add-on for OpenTelemetry Collector to receive traces from your applications, see :ref:`get-started-application`.
+To configure your Collector instance to receive traces from your applications, see :ref:`get-started-application`.

 .. _collector-addon-configure-multiple: